GuangyiLiu123/QuantumHalfAdder/README.md

 # QuantumHalfAdder
 Half adder circuit done with qubits and CNOT and Toffoli quantum logic gates.
-Built as a hands-on project following a deep dive into quantum fundamentals through Susskind’s Quantum Mechanics: The Theoretical Minimu
+Built as a hands-on project following a deep dive into quantum fundamentals through Susskind’s Quantum Mechanics: The Theoretical Minimum

 The following dependencies are required: